4Subsea/drio-python/docs/user_guide/cookbook.rst

 ------------------------------
 When working with large data sizes (long time spans and/or high sampling frequency), it is often useful to download data in chunks and resample so that you don't have all the data in memory at the same time.
-Let's see how you can download 6 months of data and get the 1-hour standard deviation:
+Here's how you can download 6 months of data and get the 1-hour standard deviation:

 .. code-block:: python